Catalytic and asymptotic equivalence for quantum entanglement

-In the context of entanglement catalysis, an important generalization is to consider \emph{correlated catalysis}, where the catalyst is allowed to have non-vanishing correlations with the system throughout the transformation process.
+\textbf{\emph{Correlated catalysis and marginal reducibility.}} In the context of entanglement catalysis, an important generalization is to consider \emph{correlated catalysis}, where the catalyst is allowed to have non-vanishing correlations with the system throughout the transformation process.
 This means that the system and the catalyst can remain correlated in the final state.
 More precisely, we say that $\rho$ can be converted into $\sigma$ via correlated catalysis if for any error margin $\varepsilon > 0$ there is an LOCC protocol $\Lambda$ and a catalyst state $\tau$ such that

 Here, $S$ denotes a possibly multipartite system, $C$ denotes the catalyst, and $||M||_1 = \mathrm{Tr}\sqrt{M^\dagger M}$ is the trace norm.
 In other words, the state $\mu^{SC}$ is obtained by applying an LOCC protocol $\Lambda$ to the state $\rho^{S}\otimes\tau^{C}$, such that the marginal on $C$ is preserved and the resulting state on $S$ can be made arbitrarily close to the target state $\sigma$.
 Previous studies in quantum thermodynamics have explored the significance of correlations for catalytic state transformations, revealing that the presence of correlations between the system and catalyst can increase the transformation power of the procedure~\cite{Wilminge19060241,BoesPhysRevLett.122.210402,wilming2020entropy,shiraishi2020quantum}.